Auroratide/auroratide.com/src/content/posts/folderized-react-components/content.md

+---
+id: folderized-react-components
+title: "Folderized React Components"
+category: Web Dev
+tags:
+  - react
+  - tip
+  - javascript
+  - organization
+  - folder
+  - domain
+icon: folder
+color: purple
+summary: "Many of web developers organize their code based on type (CSS, state, view).
+However, we can avoid drawbacks if we instead \"folderize\" our React components."
+longSummary: "A React component can be made of different files, and it can be tempting to organize these files into individual folders based on their type (CSS, state, presentation).
+However, this approach has some drawbacks that can be avoided if we \"folderize\" the entire React component instead."
+publishedAt: 2018-10-02T14:35:54.600Z
+createdAt: 2018-10-02T14:35:54.600Z
+---

 A component on a web page, like a button, is composed of structure (html), styling (css), and behaviour (javascript).
 React gives us a very convenient way of packaging this complexity into a single, nice reusable Component.
 Cool!

 Or does it?